 - Large shade trees should avoid conflicts with structures and reinforce the streetscape (assuming they do not conflict with emergency access and utility placement). - Small ornamental trees should be used as accent plants and frame views to special architectural features.
-Avoid placing ornamental trees in locations that would block the view from the street to the structure and impair visibility for drivers. - Plant materials should be native to the area when possible. - Screen parking lots with a minimum 4-foot high continuous evergreen or deciduous hedge, low earth mounding, or stone wall.
+Avoid placing ornamental trees in locations that would block the view from the street to the structure and impair visibility for drivers. - Plant materials should be native to the area when possible, and approved by the Delaware County Soil and Water Conservation District. - Screen parking lots with a minimum 4-foot high continuous evergreen or deciduous hedge, low earth mounding, or stone wall.
 Hedge size at installation should be at least 30" in height.
 A creative combination of these elements is encouraged to avoid visual monotony. - Planting, mounding, and fencing should be incorporated at the rear of commercial areas that are adjacent to residential areas.
 Screened planting should be 75% opacity at installation during full foliage. - Guidance for minimum standard plant sizes at installation: